 At 888 Poker, you begin earning rakeback from the moment you play your first real-money cash game hand.
 You only have to rake $100 a month to receive 10% rakeback as cash.

 Earning the site’s top monthly tier (Platinum) will take some effort, but if you are a serious player, the 35% rakeback you will receive will be well worth the trip.

 How does the deposit bonus at 888 rank?

 Compared to other NJ online poker sites the monetary cap of 888’s first-time deposit bonus and second deposit bonus is higher.
 We do wish it cleared at a faster rate, but there’s no denying the overall value of this promotion.

 Three areas where 888 Poker could do better

-- Events: Of all NJ online poker sites, 888 is the only one that doesn’t run tournament series’.
-This is rather frustrating, as PokerStars tends to run a series at least once a quarter, and even WSOP NJ runs a variety of low- to -mid sized tournament events.
+- Events: Of all NJ online poker sites, 888 is the only one that doesn’t run a tournament series.
+This is somewhat frustrating, as PokerStars tends to run a series at least once a quarter and even WSOP NJ runs a variety of low- to -mid-sized tournament events.